-North Carolina Wesleyan College (NCWC) monitors student achievement in a variety of ways.
+North Carolina Wesleyan University (NCWU) monitors student achievement in a variety of ways.
 Examples include retention from first to second year, persistence to degree (graduation rate), preparation for graduate studies and/or employment, success in securing jobs or gaining admittance to graduate school, and outcomes for licensing examinations.
 Data for each of these are provided in the Student Achievement and Success Report.

-In accordance with the SACSCOC policy statement on Institutional Obligations for Public Disclosure and Federal Requirement 4.1, NCWC provides and annually updates information regarding its goals for student achievement and the success of students in achieving those goals in the Student Achievement and Success Report.
+In accordance with the SACSCOC policy statement on Institutional Obligations for Public Disclosure and Federal Requirement 4.1, NCWU provides and annually updates information regarding its goals for student achievement and the success of students in achieving those goals in the Student Achievement and Success Report.

-North Carolina Wesleyan College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
+North Carolina Wesleyan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
 NC Wesleyan received initial institutional accreditation in 1966 and received reaffirmation of accreditation in December 2010.
 Accreditation by the Commission on Colleges signifies that the institution (1) has a mission appropriate to higher education, (2) has resources, programs, and services sufficient to accomplish and sustain that mission, and (3) maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and that indicate whether it is successful in achieving its stated objectives.

-For SACSCOC Membership Information about NCWC, check here.
-Search for “North Carolina Wesleyan College” under “Institution Name”.
+For SACSCOC Membership Information about NCWU, check here.
+Search for “North Carolina Wesleyan University” under “Institution Name”.

-Contact for questions about the accreditation of NCWC
+Contact for questions about the accreditation of NCWU

 Commission on Colleges